 It is identified that certain factors can throw off the optimal ratio of "friendly bacteria" to other species or fungal genera like Candida, which can tend to over-dominate when the body is in a weakened state or health is compromised.
 Some contributions to these potential imbalances may include poor dietary choices, emotional stress, exposure to chemicals, toxic buildup in the body in addition to the widespread use of antibiotics.

-Supplementing the diet with probiotic sources is now likewise gaining extensive media attention as a claimed way to support and maintain a healthy intestinal microbiome, a result that can help to protect the body from the increased incidence of autoimmune conditions as well as common digestive disorders.
+Supplementing the diet with probiotic sources is now likewise gaining attention as a claimed way to support and maintain a healthy intestinal microbiome, a result that can help to protect the body from the increased incidence of autoimmune conditions as well as common digestive disorders.

 Although it is identified that more science is needed, in one published report in the Journal of Clinical Pharmacology, "cultured microorganisms, when given in adequate quantities for sufficient periods of time, are beneficial in many human disease conditions and safer than most pharmaceuticals."
 (Source)